10 Advantages of Quartz Countertops Over Granite

 3. There's a wide range of colors

-On the topic of colors, you can find quartz counters in virtually any color you’d like.
-So no matter what your roof and house color combinations are, you’ll be able to find a quartz countertop to match your aesthetic.
+On the topic of colors, you can find quartz counters in virtually any color you'd like.
+So no matter what your house color combinations are, you'll be able to find a quartz countertop to match your aesthetic.

 4. It's friendlier to the environment